Hufu: Influence of -style on the development of Chinese trousers,

-Kun trousers introduced by King Wuling later developed into other forms of trousers in the later period, such as dashao (trousers with extremely wide legs) which appeared in the Han dynasty and dakouku (trousers which were tied under the knees).
+Kun trousers introduced by King Wuling later developed into other forms of trousers in the later period, such as (trousers with extremely wide legs) which appeared in the Han dynasty and (trousers which were tied under the knees).
 These forms of trousers were Chinese innovations.

 Han dynasty

-Some forms of hanfu worn in the Eastern Han dynasty started to be influenced by the costumes of the Hu (胡) people and the gown with round collar started to appear.
+Some forms of hanfu worn in the Eastern Han dynasty started to be influenced by the costumes of the people and the gown with round collar started to appear.
 However, in this period, the round collar gown was more commonly used as an under-garment.